Back to Top

 15 Kane Industrial Dr. Hudson, MA 01749

-Nickel and Gold Plating
+Nickel and Gold Plating Services

 Gold-plated nickel plays an important role in enhancing several crucial properties of electronic components.
 The nickel acts as a barrier layer, preventing copper from diffusing into the gold and this is great for ensuring long-term stability, gold also provides excellent electrical conductivity and more.